 There are trails available throughout the park for hikers of all skill levels.
-Some trails are short, and stay mainly in the upper areas of overlooking the canyon, others go deep into the canyon and provide more of a challenge.
+Some trails are short and stay mainly in the upper areas for overlooking the canyon.
+Others go deep into the canyon and provide more of a challenge.
 Depending on what you’re looking for, you can find the perfect hike for you.
-Check out some of the most popular Bryce Canyon hiking trails here.

 Snowshoeing and Cross-Country Skiing

-Visitors must pay a fee for access to the park.
-You have the option to buy regular passes that allow access for up to 7 days, or extended use passes.
+Visitors must pay a fee to access the park.
+You have the option to buy regular passes that allow access for up to 7 days or extended use passes.

-The “America the Beautiful Annual Pass”, which allows access into any National Park or Federal Recreation Land costs $80.
+- The “America the Beautiful Annual Pass,” which allows access into any National Park or Federal Recreation Land, is $80.

-The “America the Beautiful Senior Pass” – $10 annually or $80 for a lifetime pass, for ages 62 and older.
+- The “America the Beautiful Senior Pass” is $20 annually or $80 for a lifetime pass and is for ages 62 and older.

 You can purchase any of these passes at the entrance to Bryce Canyon National Park.

-For adventurous visitors who prefer to camp out in the backcountry, a backcountry camping permit is required.
-This permit costs $5 per person and is valid for 14 days.
-Permits are issued at the Visitor Center from 8 A.M.to 6 P.M. or one hour before the Visitor Center closes (whichever is earlier).
+To camp in the backcountry, a backcountry camping permit is required.
+Backcountry permits are $10/permit + $5/person.
+You must be over the age of 16 to obtain a permit.
+Stays can be up to 14 days, and permits can be reserved up to 48 hours in advance.
+Permits are issued at the Visitor Center from 8 am to 6 pm or one hour before the Visitor Center closes (whichever is earlier).